kunmishra2599/NTUOSS-ScientificProgramming/README.md

  [10000 12100 14400]]
 ```
 Every element multiplies by its counterpart with the same index.

+In addition to arrays, NumPy has amazing support for random number generation and sampling.
+For example, if you're working with particular distributions in statistics(F, T, Normal, etc.), NumPy lets you draw random samples from these particular descriptions for your use.
+Check out a whole list [here](https://docs.scipy.org/doc/numpy/reference/routines.random.html#distributions).

+**Disclaimer:**

+What I've given here is only a small subsection of what NumPy is truly capable of.
+You can check out the whole documentation [here](https://docs.scipy.org/doc/numpy/reference/index.html), and it is _fabulous_.
+Apologies for taking it really superficially, I've just intended for this workshop to give you guys an overview of the SciPy stack, so you can take it further by picking and choosing the libraries you need for your own projects!

 ## Section 2 - Working with Matplotlib - Charts, Axes and Nucleotide Sequences